EnzoT0/2DGame/README.md

 - As a user, I want to have an inventory system that allows me to collect items.
 - As a user, I want to encounter diverse enemies with unique behavior patterns.
 - As a user, I want to add a HP bar that slowly decreases if hit by enemies.
-- As a user, I want to add a coin-based currency system that the player can collect throughout the area.
+- As a user, I want to add a coin-based currency system that the player can collect.

 ### User Stories that I would like to implement: